cloudfoundry-community/firehose-to-syslog/README.md

   --skip-ssl-validation
                       Please don't
   --events="LogMessage"
                       Comma seperated list of events you would like.
-Valid options are LogMessage, ValueMetric, CounterEvent, Error, ContainerMetric, Heartbeat, HttpStart, HttpStop, HttpStartStop --boltdb-path="my.db"
+Valid options are ** --boltdb-path="my.db"
                       Bolt Database path
   --cc-pull-time=60s  CloudController Pooling time in sec